QualiTorque/terraform-provider-torque/docs/resources/workflow.md

 - `repository_name` (String) Repository where the workflow source code is
 - `space_name` (String) Space the workflow belongs to

+### Optional

+- `self_service` (Boolean) Indicates whether this workflow is displayed in the self-service catalog.
+For workflows with Space scope, then this field can be omitted and will always be true.

 ### Read-Only

 - `launch_allowed` (Boolean) Indicates whether this workflow is enabled and allowed to be launched
+- `scope` (String) Scope of this workflow workflow.
+Can be either Space, Environment or Environment Resource